RexxLA/rexx-repository/ARB/standards/work-in-progress/document/instructions.md

 ### NOP

-For a definition of the syntax of this instruction, see nnn.
+For a definition of the syntax of this instruction, see <!--TODO-->nnn.

 The NOP instruction has no effect other than the effects associated with all instructions.

 ### NUMERIC

-For a definition of the syntax of this instruction, see nnn.
+For a definition of the syntax of this instruction, see <!--TODO-->nnn.

 The NUMERIC instruction is used to change the way in which arithmetic operations are carried out.

 #### NUMERIC DIGITS

-For a definition of the syntax of this instruction, see nnn.
+For a definition of the syntax of this instruction, see <!--TODO-->nnn.

 NUMERIC DIGITS controls the precision under which arithmetic operations and arithmetic built-in functions will be evaluated.